browserengineering/book/book/embeds.md

-These isolation and sandboxing features may seem "straightforward", in the same sense that the browser thread we added in [Chapter 13](scheduling.md) is "straightforward".
+These isolation and sandboxing features may seem "straightforward", in the same sense that the browser thread we added in [Chapter 12](scheduling.md) is "straightforward".
 In practice, the many browser APIs mean the implementation is full of subtleties and ends up being extremely complex.
-Chromium, for example, took many years to ship the first implementation of site isolation.
+Chromium, for example, took many years to ship the first implementation of *site isolation*.

 [site-isolation]: https://www.chromium.org/Home/chromium-security/site-isolation/